 AI fills in the blanks in your content

 At a more advanced level, artificial intelligence is often employed to fill in the gaps in our knowledge.
-While most of us think AI is focused entirely on tech or the content or automation worlds, it recently made headlines in the art world.
+While most of us think AI is focused entirely on tech or the content or automation worlds, it has also made headlines in the art world.

 Over a two-year period, AI was used to recreate missing parts of The Night Watch by Dutch master Rembrandt.
 Parts of the painting were offhandedly cropped 70 years after its completion because it was too big to hang on the wall between two doors of the Amsterdam civil militia.
 Nearly 400 years after the masterpiece was created, it has been returned to its original uncropped glory.